How does TALC work?

 TALC is structured as a co-op where everyone contributes to the group.
 Parents (or students) make offerings for students (or parents) based on their interests.
 They may involve field trips, outdoor activities, or guest speakers.
 Each TALC family is required to:

-- After the first season, offer a session, field trip, or other offering educational offering each season (many families find that a donation of 6 hours works well for them)
+- After the first session, offer a class, field trip, or other offering educational offering each season (many families find that a donation of 6 hours works well for them)

-- Sign up for and complete two cleaning slots per season
+- Sign up for and complete two cleaning times per session

 - Accompany your children to TALC.
 (Note: The social and supportive component of TALC is as important for the parents as for the kids, and makes this requirement a positive one for most parents.)